Fally00/SIT/README.md

 - [ ] System problems scanner (errors / weaknesses indicators)
 - [ ] File integrity checker
+- [ ] Part of a new major project soon !

 These additions are designed to keep SIT **lightweight, transparent, and safe**.